Wilson's Snipe

 (Gallinago delicata)

-has an extremely long, slender pointed bill useful for probing in wet
+It has an extremely long, slender pointed bill, useful for

-with a buff striped back, pale breast with darker spots and bars
+striped back, pale breast with darker spots, and bars, and the

-and the head has alternating dark and pale stripes.
+head has alternating dark, and pale stripes.
+When it is

 EOS 40D.